-All recipients of SHIP assistance must comply with the requirements of the single audit act.
+All recipients of assistance must comply with the requirements of the single audit act.
 The local housing assistance trust fund shall be separately stated as a special revenue fund in the City's audited financial statements.
-Copies of such audited financial statements shall be forwarded annually to the Corporation no later than June 30th of the following fiscal year.
-In addition to providing audited financial statements, all participating jurisdictions must provide evidence of compliance with the Florida Single Audit Act, as referenced in Section 215.97(6), F.S.

-All subrecipients must also comply with the requirements of this act and this act must be referenced in the written agreement with the subrecipient.
-For additional information on the Single Audit Act go to: www.floridahousing.org/FH-
+All subrecipients must also comply with the requirements of this act and this act must be referenced in the written agreement with the subrecipient